 - Professional development workshops designed to market your Mentorship experience to future employers

 Want to learn more about becoming a Peer Mentor?
-Attend the 2019 Mass Meeting!
+Attend the 2020 Info Session!
 You’ll learn more about our expectations for Mentors, how the program works, and our activities!
-Mass meetings are 1-hour long.

 Can’t make it to the info session?
 Email UMMentor@umich.edu to ask for information.

 Those accepted for interviews will sign up for a specific time where 2 Communication Coordinators will interview each Peer Mentor.

 March 8 | Final status emailed to interviewees.